godaddy/tartufo/README.md

 ### Pre-Commit Scans

-The `--pre_commit` flag instructs truffleHog to scan staged, uncommitted changes in a local repository.
+The `--pre_commit` flag instructs tartufo to scan staged, uncommitted changes in a local repository.
 The repository location can be specified using `--repo_path`, but it is legal to not supply a location; in this case, the caller's current working directory is assumed to be somewhere within the local clone's tree and the repository root is determined automatically.

-The following example demonstrates how truffleHog can be used to verify secrets will not be committed to a git repository in error:
+The following example demonstrates how tartufo can be used to verify secrets will not be committed to a git repository in error:

 _.git/hooks/pre-commit:_